-If an appeal is granted, the student will be placed on Financial Aid Probation and will be eligible for aid.
-His/her academic progress will be evaluated at the end of the next term.
+If granted, the student will be placed on Financial Aid Probation and will be eligible for aid for one semester or term.
+His/her academic progress will be evaluated at the end of the next term or semester.
 In addition, the appeal committee may create an academic plan which will define the required components of continued eligibility and will specify the length of the academic plan.
 If the student maintains the requirements of the plan or if SAP standards are met, the student will regain eligibility.
-If a student fails to meet the requirements of the academic plan, the student will be ineligible for aid until SAP is restored.
+If a student fails to meet the requirements of the academic plan and the student does not meet the SAP standards, the student will be ineligible for aid until SAP is restored.